salsita/prism/docs/custom-matchers/writing-custom-matcher.md

 };
 ```

-So what we've just implemented? `endsWithMatcher` matches action which ends with specified pattern and we could seize the fact for implementing our Application:
+What have we just implemented? `endsWithMatcher` matches an Action that ends with a specific pattern.
+By pure coincidence, this is exactly what we need in our application:

 ```javascript
 import { Updater, Matchers, mapEffects } from 'redux-elm';